-We all want perfect, flawless skin but not at the expense of an at-home treatment gone wrong.
+We all want perfect, flawless skin but not at the expense of an at-home treatment gone wrong!
 While DIY beauty treatments have become a popular way to save time and money all within the comfort of your own home, some beauty trends may actually damage your skin and others are just downright dangerous.
+We’ve put together a list of five of the worst offenders – suffice to say, do NOT try these at home!

 Hairspray is fantastic for setting the perfect curl, or keeping wispy hair off your neck or ears, but should it be used to set makeup?
 NO WAY!